-The area is dominated by the peaks of Mt Cooroy, Mt Tinbeerwah, Black Mountain, Mt Cooroora, Mount Pinbarren and Mt Cooran.
-Lake Macdonald, Six Mile Creek, Lake Cootharaba, Kin Kin Creek and Ringtail Creek.
-Significant stands of remnant vegetation exist in the area and accommodate a wide variety of fauna.
+The area is dominated by the peaks of Mt Cooroy, Mt Tinbeerwah, Black Mountain, Mt Cooroora, Mount Pinbarren and Mt Cooran, and the waterbodies of Lake Macdonald, Six Mile Creek, Lake Cootharaba, Kin Kin Creek and Ringtail Creek.
+Significant stands of remnant vegetation exist in the area such as the National Estate listed Noosa-MaroochyWallum area, the Noosa-Maroochy State Forest corridor and accommodate a wide variety of fauna.
 The area draining into the Mary River is largely characterised by steeply dissecting mountain ranges and narrow valley floors.
 In the north, the land is dominated by the Woondum Plateau, including the Cooran Tablelands / Mothar Mountain Range system.

 The Noosa River is the major waterway flowing south from the Great Sandy Region.
 Its course is the Cooloola Section of the Great Sandy Region National Park where it is fed by springs draining major sand deposits.
-The Noosa River is one of the few Queensland rivers which enjoy a continuous year-round freshwater flow.
+The Noosa River is one of the few Queensland rivers which has a continuous yearround freshwater flow.
 The upper reaches including the everglades, are a popular spot for tourism and recreational activities using water craft.

-The district has a strong agricultural history.
+The district has a strong agricultural and timber history.
 On the ranges, where traditional agricultural activities have diminished, new rural industries such as farm forestry are occurring.
 Macadamia nuts, cattle, strawberries, avocadoes, aquaculture, and forestry still remain but the land is now transferring to lifestyle blocks providing permanent homes and increasing numbers of weekend retreat accommodation.